|Last Name||First Name||City||Province||Institution|

-Tim Chaplin has been a CAEP member since 2008.
+Dr. Tim Chaplin has been a CAEP member since 2008.
 He is co-author of the April 2016 Feature Education Innovation and is interviewed for the CAEP Cast.
 He received his MD and FRCPC in Emergency Medicine from Queen’s University during which time he completed a Fellowship in Reanimation and Resuscitation.
 He is now an Assistant Professor in the Department of Emergency Medicine at Queen’s University.

 Tim’s educational interests include simulation-based education, curriculum design, and resuscitation medicine.
 He is an avid teacher and the director of both the innovative “Nightmares Course” for junior residents responding to in-patient calls, as well as the “Trauma Education Program” at Kingston General Hospital for resident Trauma Team Captains.

-Warren has been a CAEP member since 2009 and is the author of the December 2014 GEMeS Series submission titled: “Does the quality of emergency physician bedside teaching of residents correlate with clinical productivity?”
+Dr. Warren Cheung has been a CAEP member since 2009 and is the author of the December 2014 GEMeS Series submission titled: “Does the quality of emergency physician bedside teaching of residents correlate with clinical productivity?”

 Warren is a staff physician in the Department of Emergency Medicine at the University of Ottawa and an Education Research Fellow with the Academy for Innovation in Medical Education.
 He is also pursuing a Masters in Medical Education with a particular interest in examining the impact of repeated rater-trainee encounters on the quality of clinical performance assessments.

 - Work Based Assessment

 - University of Ottawa Med Ed Journal Club

 Dr. Brian Chung has been a CAEP member since 1994, is a CAEP Education Champion and a member of the Academic Section Executive.
 He will be providing the October 30th Feature Education Innovation which is also available on CAEP Cast.